Machine-Learning Enhanced Photometric Analysis of the Extremely Bright GRB 210822A: Introduction

 \section{Introduction}

 Gamma-ray bursts (GRBs) are the brightest events in the universe \citep{Kumar2015}.
 It is possible to associate the duration of the event with the progenitors using the parameter $T_{90}$.
 Currently, two types of GRBs are known \citep{Kouveliotou1993}.
 Short GRBs (SGRBs), which are thought to be produced by the merger of two compact objects, typically have $T_{90}\lesssim 2$~s and a harder spectrum \citep{Lee2007,Berger2014}, whereas long GRBs (LGRBs) typically have a $T_{90}\gtrsim 2$~s and a softer spectrum, and are associated with the death of a massive star \citep{Kouveliotou1993,Woosley1993,MacFadyen1999,Hjorth2003,Oates2023}.
+Nevertheless, in recent years, events with the characteristics of both populations have been reported (see e.g. GRB~200826A \citep{Ahumada2021,Zhang2021}, GRB~211211A \citep{Rastinejad2022,Troja2022}, GRB~210704A \citep{Becerra2023} and GRB~230307A \citep{Levan2023,Yang2023}).

 The fireball model \citep{Meszaros1997,Granot2002,Kumar2015} is the most successful theory for interpreting the electromagnetic radiation of GRBs.
 The model explains the observed prompt (gamma-ray) emission by internal shocks in the jet driven by a central engine \citep{Sari1997} and the late emission or afterglow by the existence of an external shock between the outflow and the circumburst medium \cite[e.g.,][]{Sari1998,Granot2002}.
 The radiation process that dominates the afterglow is synchrotron emission, produced by relativistic electrons that are continuously accelerated by an ongoing shock interacting with the surrounding medium.
 This blast wave produces a forward shock that propagates into the surrounding medium and a reverse shock that propagates inward through the relativistic shell \citep{Sari1998,Sari1999}.